 The committee will also develop strategies for effective feedback loops with FSEC (including Personnel and APC), ODEI, OTL, IR, Deans, and other key constituents.

-Department- and Unit-level Change—Department Equity Action Planning (DEAPs)
+Department- and Unit-level Change—Department Equity Action Planning (DEAP) teams

-DEAPs are a research-based approach to improving workload equity and faculty satisfaction through a collaborative, department or academic unit-based approach.
-These funds would expand the reach of the planned pilot at DU, funding three years of DEAP cohorts of five departments per year, along with national experts to lead workshops, administration of evaluation and self-study tools, and stipends for participating faculty teams.
+DEAPs are a research-based approach to improving workload equity and faculty satisfaction through a collaborative, department or academic unit-based process.
+R1 Our Way funded three years of DEAP cohorts of up to five departments per year, along with national experts to lead workshops, administration of evaluation and self-study tools, and support for participating faculty teams.
+The first cohort will present their findings in 2023, the second in 2024, and the third in 2025.

 For more information or to get involved see the DEAP Call for Proposals page.